Extension Members in C#

 }

-Which can be used in code as follows:
+Which you can use in code like this:

 List<int> values = new List<int> { 0,5,6,9,20,55,99 };